-ViewingThe alarm memory display shows you which zone (detector) caused the alarm.
-TheAlarms inalarm memory is cleared each time the system is armed.
-Any alarms showing onMemorythe system have occurred only during the last armed period.
+The alarm memory display shows you which zone (detector) caused the alarm.
+The alarm memory is cleared each time the system is armed.
+Any alarms showing on the system have occurred only during the last armed period.

-CAUTION: If you return and find that an alarm has occurred while you were away, it is possible that an intruder may still be on the premises.
+CAUTION: If you return and find that an alarm has occurred while you were away, it is possible that an intruder is still on the premises.
 Go to a nearby safe location, and call your central station or the local authorities to investigate.